G. K. Chesterton

-Chesterton created the fictional priest-detective Father Brown, and wrote on apologetics.
-Even some of those who disagree with him have recognised the wide appeal of such works as Orthodoxy and The Everlasting Man.
-Chesterton routinely referred to himself as an orthodox Christian, and came to identify this position more and more with Catholicism, eventually converting to Roman Catholicism from high church Anglicanism.
+Chesterton created the fictional priest-detective Father Brown, and wrote on apologetics, such as his works Orthodoxy and The Everlasting Man.
+Chesterton routinely referred to himself as an orthodox Christian and came to identify this position more and more with Catholicism, eventually converting from high church Anglicanism.
 Biographers have identified him as a successor to such Victorian authors as Matthew Arnold, Thomas Carlyle, John Henry Newman and John Ruskin.